Menu

 The set is the Hill of Tara, home of the ancestors and magical beings.
 The lead actors for this play may include the Cailleach and ourselves.
 We want to create a scene where we can release the negative influences in our lives to the Cailleach.
 She could come to each person in the circle and take a representation of our misquallified energy and place it in her flaming cauldron allowing it to burn away and turn to ash.
 The ash when cool is rich in nutrients and could be considered the distilled wisdom of the pain.
 This ash can then be placed on plants or soil to encourage fresh growth both literally and symbolically.

-The Samhain ceremony running order would look something like the following and can be adapted depending on the circumstances, location and those taking part.
+The formal Samhain ceremony running order would look something like the following and can be adapted depending on the circumstances, location and those taking part.

 Master of Ceremonies (MC): Introduction to ceremony, time of year, overview of the ceremony and to any items that may be decorating the centre, any of the symbols used can be explained.